Galma, Darbhanga

 Galma is a small village situated in the Ghanshyampur block of Darbhanga district in the Indian state of Bihar, India.
 It is part of the Punhad Panchayat and lies within the Darbhanga division.
 Located approximately 47 km east of Darbhanga, the district headquarters, and about 3 km from Ghanshyampur, Galma is well-connected by road and is around 146 km away from the state capital Patna.

 The postal PIN code for Galma is 847427, with its postal head office in Ghanshyampur.
-Nearby villages include Pali (3 km), Alinagar (6 km), Ghanshyampur (5 km), Kasraur (5 km), and Korthu (7 km), adding to the vibrant rural community.
-It's bordered by Alinagar Block to the north, Kiratpur Block to the west, Gaura Bauram Block to the south, and Tardih Block to the north.
-Cities like Jhanjharpur, Supaul, Saharsa, and Madhubani are also nearby, providing additional connectivity.
-Additionally, the people of Galma have to go to nearby villages primarily Pali Bazar for shopping purposes as the village lacks a proper market.
+Nearby villages include Mahathwar (2 km), Pali (3 km), Alinagar (6 km), Ghanshyampur(5 km), Kasraur (5 km), and Korthu (7 km).
+It is bordered by Alinagar Block to the north, Kiratpur Block to the west, Gaura Bauram Block to the south, and Tardih Block to the north.
+Cities like Jhanjharpur, Supaul, Saharsa, and Madhubani are also nearby.
+The people of Galma go to nearby villages, primarily Pali Bazar, for shopping as the village lacks a market.